carbonql/gitbook/README.md

 mySqlVersions.distinct().forEach(console.log);
 ```

+These are desugared down to "normal" method calls you see in the TypeScript example.

-We are currently gathering feedback about the syntax of this extension, so it's not currently part of mainline, but if you're interested you should drop us a note at thomas@saunter.com and clemmer.alexander@gmail.com.
+We are currently gathering feedback about the syntax of this extension, so it's not currently part of mainline, but if you're interested you should drop us a note at <mailto:thomas@saunter.com> and <mailto:clemmer.alexander@gmail.com>.